-- 1. Food will be sold after judging, with all proceeds to go to the fair.
-If you do not want to donate your baked goods, please instruct the superintendent to the effect upon entering.
-All food except pies must be on disposable plates and covered with a clear bag. - 2.
-All Sweepstakes winners will receive sweepstake's money only Overbrook only. - 3.
-Display on plate with plastic wrap type covering. - 4.
+- 1. Food will be sold after judging with all proceeds to go to 4-H Council.
+If you do not want to donate your baked goods, please instruct the superintendent to the effect upon entering. - 2.
+All food except pies must be on disposable plates and covered with a clear bag. - 3.
 Entire product must be entered and uncut.
 Exhibit 3 cookies, 3 muffins, 3 rolls, etc.